-Structure necessary for quality control exist at the institutionuniversity level but not on the faculty program level.
+Structure necessary for quality control exist at the university and on the program level.
 Quality documents are existing on the University level like policy and different procedures.
-SERE report is not done on very good way and has good quality, and this should not be the case in future evaluations. .
-P but permanently monitoring of teaching process is needed.
-Formal usage of the results of evaluation process, but no usage for the improvement of the teaching process.
+SER report is done.
+Permanently monitoring of teaching process is needed.
+Formal usage of the results of evaluation process.
 Good thing is that program is preparing every year SER for accreditation purposes initiated by State.
 Currently Albanian universities are in the process of institutional accreditation an all programs are obliged to prepare SER.

-Recommendations for improvement:

-As already mentioned the organization of the questionnaire procedure for evaluation should be improved and the results of the evaluation should be made transparent to all groups of the faculty
+Two persons from programme are involved in a process as representative of programme what is very good for development of structure and procedure.

 Indicator 6.2 Measures for Improvement